Managing a Sales Team.

 Sales dev reps

 Similar to The Island, the setup in Missive will be most efficient when using the Team Inbox flow.

 In this structure, you can create four Team Inboxes, one for every specialized team.
-Inside each unit, you can add multiple Members to engage with leads and customers actively, and you, the Observer/Sales manager, to oversee.
+Inside each unit, you can add multiple Active members to engage with leads and customers actively, and you, the Observer/Sales manager, to oversee.

 Passing the baton between teams is as simple as manually assigning a conversation to a different team.

 Missive can also automatically assign messages to a team based on a variable.
 For example, all sales@ emails should be assigned to the sales development representatives (SDRs), no need for the lead generation team to engage with this, since this is already a prospect.

 Similar to the first sales structure, both a manager and sales reps of the same team can chat inside emails, making the communication much more efficient than chatting in other apps, forwarding emails, or the like.

 The Assembly Line structure makes the overall sales process more efficient; it also helps you cleary spot potential bottlenecks.

 3. The Pod